Performance Nutrition Tips for Baseball Athletes

 This means a 150 lb.
 68 kg athlete requires: 205-340 g of carbs, 95-122 g of protein, and 68 g of fat.
 It is quite simple to break this down into 3 meals and 2 snacks using the performance plate as a guide.
 All meals matter.
 If you consume 3 meals per day at roughly 25-30 g of protein and 10-15 g of protein at snacks you’re meeting your needs.
 Fuelingstrategy!

-You have to PLAN AHEAD!
-If you don’t plan your meals and snacks in advance you’re less likely to eat the right foods.
+You have to PLAN!
+If you don’t plan your meals and snacks you’re less likely to eat the right foods.
 Want to be a champion?
 Do the planning in advance.
 Opportunity favors the prepared!!
 You never know how long a baseball game will last.
 Extra innings, rain delay, or other circumstances.

 Rule 3: Hydration, pre-workout, and refueling post-workout